 For this reason, we encourage parents to tell their students about Mentorship but would like students to make their own decision about whether to participate.
 We anticipate hearing students' actual voices in their application; this is the core of our acceptance criteria.
 As such, our choices for accepting students are not made based on prior grades, test scores or perceived level of success in high school, but in the student's ability to articulate their interest in the program and desire for mentoring.
 For more information about our matching criteria, please read our FAQs.

 When we can learn about a student's personality, interests, and self-identified needs, we can make better matches and ensure our program's success.
-Please do your student a service by allowing him or her to complete her own application.
+Please do your student a service by allowing them to complete their own application.

 Thank you for your interest in Mentorship!